-In the reporting month, no exceedances of air-borne noise Limit Level were recorded.
-Action stipulated under the Event and Action Plan (Table 2.3 of the EM&A Manual) was undertaken if exceedance was recorded.
+In the reporting month, no exceedance of air-borne noise Limit Level was recorded.
+Action stipulated under the Event and Action Plan (Table 2.3 of the EM&A Manual) would be undertaken if exceedance was recorded.

-Apart from the above, there was one (1) air-borne noise exceedance of Action Levels triggered due to noise complaints in daytime working hours received in the reporting month.
+Apart from the above, no air-borne noise exceedance of Action Levels was recorded in the reporting month.